Loading...

 Image

-Mesa, An Autism-Friendly city that Abs Is proud to be part of
+Mesa, an autism-friendly city that ABS is proud to be part of

 In 2019, Mesa, Arizona made history as the first city in the United States to earn the Autism Certified City designation — a milestone that reshaped how communities nationwide think about inclusion.
 Granted by the International Board of Credentialing and Continuing Education Standards (IBCCES), the designation reflects a citywide commitment to accessibility, staff training, and genuine awareness of autism.